ocaml/ocaml.org/data/tool_pages/platform/1co_00_compiler_release_cycle.md

   versions.

-## When are new versions released?
+## When Are New Versions Released?

 Since OCaml 4.03, we are using a time-based release schedule: a new minor version of OCaml is released every six months.